Skip to content

 ActionNotes

-text, links, images, elements, outline, domRead-only DOM extraction; links returns structured URLs, traverses open shadow roots, and can filter to visible/in-viewport anchors
+text, links, images, elements, outline, domRead-only DOM extraction; links returns structured URLs, traverses open shadow roots, can filter to visible/in-viewport anchors, can filter absolute hrefs by substring, and supports offset pagination

 inspectComputed-style and layout inspection for specific selectors (rect, display, descendants, scroll info)